The Federalists and Anti-Federalists, the First Political Factions of the United States

 To sum up the difference between the Federalists and Anti-Federalists:

-- The Federalists called for a strong central government that promoted economic growth and trade, and thus also wanted friendly relationships with Great Britain and were in opposition to revolutionary France.
+- The Federalists called for a strong central government that promoted economic growth and global protectionist trade, and thus also wanted friendly relationships with Great Britain and were in opposition to revolutionary France.
 Pro North.
 Led by Washington, Adams, Jay, and Hamilton.

 - The Anti-Federalists wanted an agrarian society and favored the radical liberalism of the French revolution (even if it would mean being socially conservative on issues like slavery down the road and forgoing economic prosperity in trade for being free from Government).
 Pro South.
 Led by Jefferson, Henry, and Madison.